 - Allergies and other blood-borne diseases.

-This is the main reason why tattoos are mostly not allowed in armies.
-If tattoo artists can use unhygienic needles which can carry the blood of other people who are infected by any such diseases.
+This is the main reason why tattoos are not allowed in armies.
+If tattoo artists can use unhygienic needles that can carry the blood of other people who are infected by any such diseases.
 The armies mostly don’t have the time and energy to test every other person before recruiting them as tests have become quite expensive.
 Thus, tattoos are completely avoided at all costs.

 Why are Tattoos Dangerous?

 Whenever you go to a tattoo artist, they mostly draw out your blood to create a tattoo.
-They pierce your skin with a needle multiple times until the ink colors the second layer of your skin completely.
+They pierce your skin with a needle multiple times until the ink colours the second layer of your skin completely.
 After you get a tattoo the skin remains bruised and the skin cells become weak and broken.
-This gives certain infectious diseases like HIV AIDS, Hepatitis A, and B, an easy way to transfer from the needle into your blood.
+This gives certain infectious diseases like HIV AIDS, and Hepatitis A, and B, an easy way to transfer from the needle into your blood.